 - Free Plan: Your goal here is to convert them to a paid member.
 Re-target them with:

 Top Features: Update them on various features which can help them in their business

-Case Study: Share case study about how another similar business has benefitted with your product
+Case Study: Share a case study about how another similar business has benefitted with your product

-- Pro Plan: Goal is to convert them to either higher plan or go for the semi-annual or annual subscription.
+- Pro Plan: The goal is to convert them to either a higher plan or go for the semi-annual or annual subscription.
 Since they are already using your product, they are familiar with it.
 Re-target them with content showing:

-Advance Features: Certain features which are available on at Business Plan.
-Show how the advance feature is a must-have with case study or video.
+Advance Features: Certain features that are available on a Business Plan.
+Show how the advance feature is a must-have with a case study or video.

 Discount: You can create some special offers to go from monthly to semi-annual or annual plan.

 - Business Plan: They are already using your top features and are happy with your product.
 One thing they might be interested is in pricing.
 Re-target them with a discount on their next upgrade.
 Send an alert when their plan is about to expire or they haven’t made payment.